 Cards on the table, I’ve never liked it here.
 That’s not to say I don’t like the people here.
 In fact, neighborhoods like Pamploma Alta and La Rinconada have received me more warmly than almost everywhere else I’ve worked.
 My first assignment in the San Juan de Miraflores district started with an introduction to the local collectivo system and ended with fruit cake and Inca Cola at a 90th birthday party.

 But the city itself has always underwhelmed me.
 Despite its lovely stretch of Pacific coastline, almost everything about the way Lima presents itself seems designed to alienate and intimidate visitors.
 Driving in from the airport takes you past a massive prison and through one of the worst neighborhoods in Peru, a trip during which criminals routinely target taxis at stoplights and crosswalks.

 In Miraflores, at once the main tourist district and the financial center, you can sightsee at old Spanish cathedrals with a view soundly diminished by the grey, boxy architecture that defines so much of Lima’s downtown.
 There’s good food, when you can find it, sclerotic traffic and concrete absolutely everywhere.

 The city isn’t broken, but I’ve always felt like it makes a visitor work far too hard for far too little payoff in the end.

-So when I recently returned to write about inequality in this growing capital for U.S. News (an article that, sadly, did not work out), I was determined to find something new to talk about.
+So when I recently returned to write about inequality in this growing capital, I was determined to find something new to talk about.
 And then I visited Barranco and found the Lima I never knew I could love.